 We found this Great Egret while retrieving fishing line one recent morning.
 We are sad that we could not prevent its death.
 This area had been examined carefully just two days earlier.
 We try hard to remove threats, but with miles of shoreline and fishing going on every day, we cannot examine every inch of shoreline.

 We need more kayaks and walkers covering the shore.
 It is enjoyable work that anyone with a little patience can do well at.
 It’s beautiful and relaxing.
 Plus it feels great to prevent unnecessary deaths of beautiful animals.

 We train all volunteers, whether they work from a kayak or the shore.
 If you are interested, please contact me or post your interest in the comment section.
 I take people out on Wednesday mornings for screening and training and I sometimes have a seat available on a Saturday or Sunday mornings.
 If you have a kayak, you can then go out alone.
 If you don’t, you can go out with me in our tandem kayak.
 Or you can walk the beaches where you see fishing from the shore and gather line and litter.

 We are a group of volunteers in kayaks dedicated to reducing bird and other wildlife deaths caused by entanglement in fishing line.
 Our approach is positive and hands-on.
 We focus on removing fishing line and other threats that accumulate along the shores of lakes and rivers everywhere, every day.

 My goal is to share what we have learned with people all over the world who want to help wildlife.
 I wish to connect with similar organizations or help people to start them if they do not already exist.
 All of us can share what we have learned about the tools, techniques and philosophy of saving birds and other wildlife by removing threats that humans have placed in their environment.
-I have created a Community Forum to help with this.
+I have created a section called the Info Zone to help with this.